 Class Change Waterbody Town Proposed by Recommendation Androscoggin Basin B to A Tributaries to Webb Lake/Webb River Weld, Township 6 North of Weld, Philips, Avon, Temple, Perkins TWP, Carthage, Roxbury Maine DEP DEP monitoring data for three tributaries indicate Class A aquatic life criteria are attained.
 Very good salmonid spawning, nursery, and adult habitat.
 Watershed is ~90% forested and a significant portion is protected as conservation land.
-Webb River below Webb Lake is Class A. Kennebec Bas in B to A East Branch Wesserunsett Stream above the downstream Rt.
+Webb River below Webb Lake is Class A. Kennebec Basin B to A East Branch Wesserunsett Stream above the downstream Rt.
 150 (Harmony Road) crossing, and all tributaries Mayfield TWP, Brighton Plantation, Athens Maine DEP DEP monitoring data on the main stem East Branch Wesserunsett Stream indicate that Class A aquatic life criteria are attained.
 The watershed is ~86% forested.
 A licensed discharge exists in the lower watershed.
 MDEP has no water quality data for this segment and thus the lowest 2.7 miles of the main stem are excluded from the upgrade.
-Penobscot Bas sin C to B Penobscot River, confluence of East and West Branches to confluence with Mattawamkeag River Medway, Molunkus TWP, Woodville, Mattawamkeag /P, Woodville, Nation and quality of this segment.
-Segment is
+Penobscot Basin C to B Penobscot River, confluence of East and West Branches to confluence with Mattawamkeag River Medway, Molunkus TWP, Woodville, Mattawamkeag Penobscot Nation and The Nature Conservancy Water quality monitoring data show that Class B criteria are attained, including in the Mattaseunk impoundment.
+Closure of two upstream mills has significantly improved the water quality of this segment.
+Segment is critical for restoration of Atlantic salmon and other diadromous fish species.
+A Class B designation of this segment will ensure good quality habitat along the entire main stem of the river.